 Minnesota State Patrol is already trying to re-frame the narrative, despite the fact that the entire arrest can be witnessed on video.
 Officers said in a misleading tweet that the crew was released “once they were confirmed to be members of the media.”
 However, Jimenez and his camera crew had identified themselves to police and were complying with police orders before their arrest.

 In a statement, CNN called the arrest “a clear violation of their First Amendment rights” and urged the authorities and the governor of Minnesota to “release the three CNN employees immediately.”
-After being taken to the Minneapolis public safety building, Jimenez, producer Bill Kirkos, and photojournalist Leonel Mendez were all released after 6am local time (11am GMT).
+After being taken to the Minneapolis public safety building, Jimenez, producer Bill Kirkos, and photojournalist Leonel Mendez were all released after 6 a.m. local time.

 "We're doing OK, now.
 There were a few uneasy moments there," Jimenez said.
 While recounting his arrest in a later report, Jimenez told CNN, “ I am thankful that it happened on live TV, so that you are able to see it, I was able — I lived it, and people around the country were able to watch and see how it unfolded so there is no doubt as to what happened.”
 He is now back reporting from the streets.

 Not far from where Jimenez was reporting, another CNN reporter Josh Campbell, who is white, was “treated much differently” after identifying himself to police, he said.
 Campbell was not arrested, and was allowed to continue reporting in the area.
 CNN's chief national security correspondent also noted the difference in treatment of white reporters in the U.S.

 "As a reporter, I’ve been detained in Iran, spied on in China, and followed and harassed in Russia.
 I’ve never had colleagues arrested and handcuffed while doing their job here in the US.," he tweeted.